ake-persson/distill/README.md

 Related tools
 =============
-*Hiera*
+[Hiera](http://projects.puppetlabs.com/projects/hiera/)

 Hiera is a similar templates engine written in Ruby.
-[Hiera](http://projects.puppetlabs.com/projects/hiera/)

-*Foreman*
+[Foreman](http://theforeman.org/)

 Foreman is a very good front-end to Puppet rather then a template engine.
-[Foreman](http://theforeman.org/)

 License
 =======